💰 Financial CalculatorsFree · No signup

 About the Loan Calculator

-A loan calculator helps you understand exactly what you will pay for any type of borrowing — personal loans, car loans, student loans, home equity loans, or business financing — before you sign any agreement.
-Knowing your monthly payment, total interest cost, total amount paid, and full repayment timeline in advance gives you the power to compare lenders, negotiate better terms, and make confident borrowing decisions.
-Our free loan calculator works for loans of any size and term: from a $1,000 personal loan to a $500,000 business loan.
-Enter the loan amount, annual interest rate (APR), and loan term, and the calculator instantly displays your monthly payment, total interest charged, and the total amount you will repay over the life of the loan.
-It also generates a month-by-month amortization schedule showing how each payment is divided between interest and principal, so you can see exactly when you reach key milestones like 25%, 50%, and 75% payoff.
-Use the loan calculator to compare multiple loan offers side by side, evaluate the impact of a higher rate versus a shorter term, and calculate exactly how much extra payments would save you in total interest and time.
+A loan calculator helps you understand exactly what you will pay for any type of borrowing — personal loans, car loans, home equity loans, or business financing — before you sign any agreement.
+Knowing your monthly payment, total interest cost, and full repayment timeline in advance gives you the power to compare lenders, negotiate better terms, and make confident borrowing decisions.
+Whether you are financing a $5,000 dental procedure, a $25,000 vehicle, or a $200,000 business expansion, the same fundamental mathematics governs every installment loan, and this calculator makes those numbers visible in seconds.
+Our free loan calculator works for loans of any size and term.
+Enter the loan amount, annual interest rate (APR), and loan term, and the calculator instantly displays your monthly payment, total interest charged, and total amount repaid over the loan life.
+It also generates a month-by-month amortization schedule showing how each payment splits between interest and principal reduction, so you can see exactly when you reach key milestones like 25%, 50%, and 75% payoff.
+Most people are shocked to discover how front-loaded with interest their loan truly is: for a $20,000 personal loan at 10% APR over 48 months, the first payment contains roughly $167 in interest and only $342 of principal reduction.
+That ratio gradually improves every month, but the early payments are doing far less debt-reduction work than most borrowers assume.
+Use the loan calculator to compare multiple loan offers side by side — a lower monthly payment from a longer term often means dramatically higher total interest paid.
+A five-year loan versus a three-year loan at the same rate can cost hundreds or even thousands more, depending on the balance and rate.
+Our calculator makes that tradeoff immediately visible.
+It is equally powerful in reverse: if you have a target monthly payment in mind, the calculator can help you work backward to find what loan amount, rate, or term combination achieves that payment.
+Borrowers in the USA, Canada, UK, and Australia all benefit from this tool regardless of whether they are comparing bank products, credit union offers, or online lender rates.
+The APR (Annual Percentage Rate) is the critical number to compare across lenders because it incorporates fees and charges into a standardized annual rate, making apples-to-apples comparison possible where raw interest rates cannot.

 Formula